bridge2ai/data-sheets-schema/README.md

 This repository stores a LinkML schema representation for the original Datasheets for Datasets model, representing the topics, sets of questions, and expectations about entities and fields expected in the answers (work in progress).
 Beyond a less structured markdown template for this model (e.g. [template for datasheet for dataset](https://github.com/fau-masters-collected-works-cgarbin/datasheet-for-dataset-template)) we are not aware of any other structured form representing Datasheets for Datasets.

+We are also tracking related developments, such as augmented Datasheets for Datasets models such as [Augmented Datasheets for Speech Datasets and Ethical Decision-Making](https://dl.acm.org/doi/10.1145/3593013.3594049).

 ## Repository Structure

 * [examples/](examples/) - example data